+Distance 100 yards.

 Position Standing, followed by kneeling or squatting.

+No of shots Ten to count.

 Target Fig 12c.

 Scoring 5 and 4.

 Timing 5 x double exposures of 3 seconds with 2 seconds

-between each exposure.
+- between each exposure.

 HPS 50.

 - Competitors are to adopt the standing alert position with rifles loaded, made ready and safety catches applied. - 2 On the appearance of the target firers are to engage the 1st exposure with 1 round in the standing position then immediately adopt the kneeling or squatting position and engage the 2nd exposure with 1 round. - 3 Firers are to return to the standing alert position after each double exposure. - 4 Spotting discs are to be shown and scores communicated from the butt as in Practice 2.